Alchemint/OracleContract/README.md

   return getTypeB(key);
 }
 ```
-Using "getStructConfig" to get the values of all global parameters in TypeA
+Using `getStructConfig` to get the values of all global parameters in TypeA
 ```C#
 if (operation == "getStructConfig") {